zowe/docs-site/docs/user-guide/zosmf-lite.md

 #### Procedure

-1. In the system library `SYS1.SAMPLIB`, locate the job IZUMKFS.
+1. In the system library `SYS1.SAMPLIB`, locate job IZUMKFS.

 2. Make a copy of the job.

-3. Examine the contents of the job.
+3. Review and edit the job:

-4. Modify the contents so that the job will run on your system.
-You must specify a volume serial (VOLSER) to be used for allocating a data set for the z/OSMF data directory.
+    - Modify the job information so that the job can run on your system.
+    - You must specify a volume serial (VOLSER) to be used for allocating a data set for the z/OSMF data directory.

-5. From the TSO/E command line, run the IZUMKFS job.
+3. Submit job IZUMKFS.

 TBD: Add screen capture of submitting the IZUSECEZ job from the TSO/E command line.